abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 These last two weeks were supposed to be a time of retreat for me, but it didn’t quite end up that way.
 I had to catch up on work and help out with some of the construction.
-While I was working, something came to mind that I found very fruitful:

-To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word *Buddho*.
+While I was working, something came to mind that I found very fruitful: To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word *Buddho*.
 It’s a basic, foundational practice that is used throughout Thailand, particularly in the northeast.
 I used that short mantra in conjunction with the breath.
 On the in-breath, “Bud,” on the out-breath, “dho.”
 Buddho is the name of the Buddha.
-It means to awaken or to be awake.
+It means “to awaken” or “to be awake.”

 The mind is so easily attracted to proliferation and embellishment:
 *Give me a story, a drama, something to bite into—give me anything, so